railsnewbie257/Excel-Notes/Custom - Menu Picks.md

 - File | Options | Customize Ribbon

-Can add Marcos from "Coose commands from:"
+Can add Marcos from "Choose commands from:"

-Macros will be anchored by Directory and Filename to menu pick.
+Macros will be anchored by Directory and Filename to menu pick, so Macro.xlsm needs to be deployed to same path tree, eg C:\OGE